ibm-cloud-docs/assistant-data/assistant-language.md

 - When the skill language is English

   If you choose to create an English skill, the American English (`en-us`) locale is used automatically.
 As a result, dates and times are formatted for American customers.
 If your audience is mostly British English speakers or other European English speakers, setting the locale to `en-gb` can be beneficial.
-The `en-gb` locale changes the date format to `DDMMYYYY`, and times to the 24 hour format, for example.
+The `en-gb` locale changes the date format to `DDMMYYYY`, and times to the 24-hour format, for example.
 For a Canadian audience, you can change the locale to `en-ca`.

 - If you choose to use the universal language model in your skill

   If you are creating a conversation in one of the following languages, you might want to specify a locale setting also: